liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 template editors.
 So, for example, if you want to edit a notification template, you can do so with the Velocity or FreeMarker editor.

-After downloading and installing the Kaleo apps, a *Workflow Definitions* folder automatically appears underneath your Liferay server in the *Servers* view of Developer Studio.
+After downloading and installing the Kaleo apps, a *Kaleo Workflows* folder automatically appears underneath your Liferay server in the *Servers* view of Developer Studio.